peterjc/thapbi-pict/CONTRIBUTING.rst

 used in the continuous integration testing.
 These files can contain exact pinned dependency versions, allowing us to define a more reproducible environment for running this software if needed.

+On Windows, you can install the Python dependencies with ``pip``, but few of the command line tools are on conda and so must be setup manually.

 Installing from source
 ----------------------